dnvlz/ImageProcessing-STM/README.md

 Note that the value of the intensity $I$ from the formula above can be either positive or negative---it ranges from $+1$ to $-1$.
 What does a negative intensity mean?
 It means that the area in question is *in shadow*---it lies on the wrong side of the mountain to receive any light at all.

-* There is another file in the on-line resources called \verb|stm.txt|, which contains a grid of values from scanning tunneling microscope measurements of the (111) surface of silicon.
+* There is another file in the on-line resources called `stm.txt`, which contains a grid of values from scanning tunneling microscope measurements of the (111) surface of silicon.
 A scanning tunneling microscope (STM) is a device that measures the shape of surfaces at the atomic level by tracking a sharp tip over the surface and measuring quantum tunneling current as a function of position.
-The end result is a grid of values that represent the height of the surface as a function of position and the data in the file \verb|stm.txt| contain just such a grid of values.
+The end result is a grid of values that represent the height of the surface as a function of position and the data in the file `stm.txt` contain just such a grid of values.
 We modify the previous program to visualize the STM data and hence create a 3D picture of what the silicon surface looks like.
 The value of $h$ for the derivatives in this case is